Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 Classes :class:`veles.znicz.standard_workflow.StandardWorkflow` and
 :class:`veles.znicz.standard_workflow.StandardWorkflowBase` are auxiliary
-classes to easily create a Fully Connected or Convolutional Models.
+classes for easy creation of Fully Connected or Convolutional Models.

+The biggest problem for the beginner is the absence of knowledge about Units, their parameters, properties and linking abilities.
+The class :class:`veles.znicz.standard_workflow.StandardWorkflow` is designed to help users by automating the process of Units integration.

 Using StandardWorkflow.
 Setting parameters.
 -------------------------------------------

-The easiest way to create your own model is to use Standard Workflow.
-First, create the file named "my_worflow.py" and import StandardWorkflow
+The simplest way to create a Model (:doc:`manualrst_veles_basics`) which implements an algorithm (:doc:`manualrst_veles_algorithms`) is to use :class:`veles.znicz.standard_workflow.StandardWorkflow`.
+Create the file named "my_worflow.py" and import :class:`veles.znicz.standard_workflow.StandardWorkflow`:

 .. code-block:: python

    from veles.znicz.standard_workflow import StandardWorkflow

-Next, you need to create :func:`run` function with :func:`load` and :func:`main` methods.
-It is obligatory for each workflow file. :func:`load` creates the instance of the specified workflow type and returns tuple (workflow, snapshot). :func:`main` initializes and runs it
+First, create :func:`run` function with :func:`load` and :func:`main` methods.
+It is mandatory for each workflow file. :func:`load` creates the instance of the specified workflow type and returns tuple (workflow, snapshot). :func:`main` initializes and runs it.

 .. code-block:: python